Investigating Topological Order using Recurrent Neural Networks

+It is worth noting that at the boundaries of the 2D lattice, we use additional inputs to the 2D recursion relation as follows:

-The additional variables $\bm{\sigma}_{\text{mod}(i+1,L_x),j}$, $\bm{\sigma}_{i,\text{mod}(j+1, L_y)}$ and hidden states $\bm{h}_{\text{mod}(i+1,L_x),j}$, $\bm{h}_{i,\text{mod}(j+1, L_y)}$ allows to model systems with periodic boundary conditions such that the ansatz accounts for the correlations between physical degrees of freedom across the boundaries.
-This approach has been also suggested and implemented in Ref.~\cite{luo2021gauge}.
-We note that during the process of autoregressive sampling, if either of the input vectors, in Eq.~\eqref{eq:2DPRNN}, have not been encountered yet, we initialize them to a null vector so that we preserve the autoregressive nature of the RNN wave function, as illustrated in Fig.~\ref{fig:RNN}(b).
-Furthermore, Fig.~\ref{fig:RNN}(c) illustrates the autoregressive sampling path in 2D as well as how information is being transferred among RNN cells.
-Importantly, we use an advanced version of 2D RNNs which incorporates a gating mechanism as previously done in Refs.~\cite{RNNWF, Vieijra2021, luo2021gauge, RNNAnnealing}.
+For consistency, $W'$ and $\bm{b}'$ are extensions of the weights $W$ and $\bm{b}$ in Eq.~\eqref{eq:2DRNN}.
+Additionally, $L_x, L_y$ are respectively the width and the length of the 2D lattice.
+In our study, we choose $L_x = L_y = L$.
+The additional variables $\bm{\sigma}_{i+(-1)^j,j}$, $\bm{\sigma}_{i,j+1}$ and hidden states $\bm{h}_{i+(-1)^j,j}$, $\bm{h}_{i,j+1}$ allow modeling systems with periodic boundary conditions such that the ansatz accounts for the correlations between physical degrees of freedom across the boundaries as suggested in Ref.~\cite{luo2021gauge}.
+For more clarity, periodic boundary conditions on the indices of the hidden states and the inputs are assumed.
+Furthermore, we note that during the process of autoregressive sampling, if either of the input vectors, in Eq.~\eqref{eq:2DPRNN}, have not been encountered yet, we initialize them to a null vector so we preserve the autoregressive nature of the RNN wave function, as illustrated in Fig.~\ref{fig:RNN}(b).
+Furthermore, Fig.~\ref{fig:RNN}(c) illustrates the autoregressive sampling path in 2D and how information is being transferred among RNN cells.
+Importantly, we use an advanced version of 2D RNNs which incorporates a gating mechanism to mitigate the vanishing gradient problem~\cite{RNNWF, Vieijra2021, luo2021gauge, RNNAnnealing}.
 Additional details can be found in App.~\ref{app:GRU}.
 We also note that implementing lattice symmetries in our RNN ansatz can be done to improve the variational accuracy as shown in Refs.~\cite{RNNWF,RNNAnnealing}, however, we do not pursue this direction in our study.